top

 2021

-Wall Friends were provoked by a large quantity of leftover Shaker pegs from a past project and the arrival of the pandemic.
-With the maple pegs inserted in various compositions into blocks of solid maple, the pieces explore how the inanimate can be animated to suggest a face, albeit a weird one.
-On a practical level, the wall-mounted Friends provide a tidy place for organizing the increased number of things we have for coming and going.
+Wall Friends were provoked by leftover Shaker pegs from a past project and the arrival of the pandemic.
+The pegs are inserted in various compositions into blocks of wood to suggest masks and strange trophies, made useful by providing a unique place for the important things we have for coming and going.

 12”h x 8”w x 7”d